jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

 # Cross Entropy and KL Divergence

 But entropy is a lot more than just an interesting concept on randomness.
 Entropy has wide ranging applications, especially in the field of machine learning and neural networks.
-Among these, we will be looking at cross entropy and Kullback-Leibler (KL) divergence, two derivative concepts of entropy that are arguably most commonly used.
+Among these, we will be looking at [cross entropy] and [Kullback-Leibler divergence], two derivative concepts of entropy that are arguably most commonly used.
 Let's start with the big picture first---when these concepts are used, what is the relationship between the two, why they are important---and move onto the details later.

 First, we have to know that cross entropy, unlike just entropy, deals with two probability distributions instead of one.
 Specifically, cross entropy is a way of measuring the pseudo-distance between two probability distributions.
 In a typical scenario, we might have a true probability distribution $P$ that we are trying to model, and our deep learning algorithm might produce some approximate probability distribution $Q$.
 We might evaluate the effectiveness of our model by calculating the distance between $P$ and $Q$.
 Seen in this light, cross entropy can be interpreted as a target [cost function] to be minimized.